-It’s also what Google relies on when it pulls its information for search results.
+Google relies on GMB when it pulls its information for search results.
 So if you haven’t claimed your listing, chances are, you won’t show up in Google Maps.
 And if it’s claimed and not optimized, you’re hurting your chances of ever claiming a spot in the Local 3-Pack.

-To add or claim your listing, go to Google’s business site or app and follow the given instructions.
+To add or claim your listing as part of your Google Maps strategy, go to Google’s business site or app and follow the given instructions.

 But don’t stop there.